-None of the New Mountain Finance Entities' executive officers receive direct compensation from the New Mountain Finance Entities.
-The New Mountain Finance Entities do not engage any compensation consultants.
+None of our executive officers receive direct compensation from us.
+We do not engage any compensation consultants.
 The compensation of the principals and other investment professionals of the Investment Adviser is paid by the Investment Adviser.
-Compensation paid to the New Mountain Finance Entities' chief financial officer and chief compliance officer is set by the Administrator and is subject to reimbursement by the Operating Company of the allocable portion of such compensation for services rendered to the New Mountain Finance Entities.
+Compensation paid to our chief financial officer and chief compliance officer is set by the Administrator and is subject to reimbursement by us of the allocable portion of such compensation for services rendered to us.